Iyad-alhanawi/Vigenere-cipher/README.md

 ### Input
 - For encryption: Enter the plaintext and a key.
-- For decryption: Enter the ciphertext and the same key used for encryption.
+- For decryption: Enter the ciphertext and a key.

 ### Output
 The program will display the encrypted or decrypted text.